This plugin enables you to put Amazon product links, images and bespoke templates into your site's Pages, Posts, Widgets and Templates.

-Can I change the styling of the wishlist?
+Can I change the styling of the templates?

-If you are using the default Wishlist template that came with the plugin then you can override the default styles.
-To do this add the file 'user_styles.css' to the plugins directory overriding the default stylesheet, the wishlist has the following style elements:
+If you are using the default templates that came with the plugin then you can either override the default stylesheet or change the templates to use classes and ids from your own/themes stylesheet.

 Are the links localised to match my visitor's country of origin?